opencoweb/coweb/README.rst

 Status
 ======

-**NOTE** The master branch is now working toward a v0.4 release which includes a total restructuring of the JavaScript code in AMD format and moves the coweb examples to the http://github.com/opencoweb/cowebx repository.
-Be aware the rendered docs at http://opencoweb.org/ocwdocs from the last stable release (v0.3) do not match what is currently in the master branch.
-Both will be updated when v0.4 is final.

 Tagged revisions in the *master* branch are our stable releases.
 The docs at  http://opencoweb.org/ocwdocs match the latest stable release.

 The *opencoweb/coweb/master* branch on GitHub contains the framework code progressing toward the next stable release.
 We increment the version number in the code immediately after tagging a stable release so it reflects our next intended stable version.